kahypar/mt-kahypar/README.md

 The build produces two executables, which will be located in `build/mt-kahypar/application/`:

 - `MtKaHyParFast`: computes good partitions very fast (for hypergraphs)
-- `MtKaHyParFastGraph`: computes good partitions very fast (for graphs)
+- `MtKaHyParGraph`: computes good partitions very fast (for graphs)
 - `MtKaHyParStrong`: computes high-quality partitions in reasonable time (using n levels)

 Running Mt-KaHyPar